ipython/ipython-website/index.rst

 <http://wiki.ipython.org/Projects_using_IPython>`_.
 Have a look at the `talks
 and presentations <presentation.html>`_ we have given about IPython.

-IPython supports Python 2.6 to 2.7 officially.
+IPython supports Python 2.6 to 2.7, and 3.1 to 3.2 (via a separate download, for now).
 Our 0.10 series supports Python 2.5, and probably works well with 2.4, though we haven't tested it extensively with that version.

 ~~~~~~~~~~~~~